ExtremePro11299/Powershell-networking-tool/.github/ISSUE_TEMPLATE/documentation-improvement.md

 ---

-# Description
+# Description (only required if the error isn't listed)
 Describe the error here.

-# To Reproduce
+# To Reproduce (only required if the error isn't listed)
 Steps to reproduce the error:
-1. Double click on Networking tool.cmd
+1. Set .. to ..
-2. Type in one of the required numbers for a feature
+2. Open NetworkingTool.cmd
 3. ..

-# Expected behavior
+# Expected behavior (optional)
-Describe what you expected to happen.
+Describe what you expected to happen when reproducing the error.

-# Screenshots
+# Screenshots (optional)
 If applicable, add screenshots to help explain the error.

 # Additional info